 Sulphur Creek Outfitters was born from a vision to unite the community in fitness, environmental awareness and appreciation for the Arkansas Natural State.
-An avid cyclist and lover of the outdoors, owner Frank Wimberley founded the Greers Ferry Lake Council seven years ago to create and manage a multi-use trail system for the Greers Ferry Lake Area.
-Through his time on the Council, Frank saw the need for outdoor sports services emerge, and – with the business expertise of Darren Cone and Frank Barton – he sought to meet those needs.
+An avid cyclist and lover of the outdoors, owner Frank Wimberley founded the Greers Ferry Lake Council in 2009 to create and manage a multi-use trail system for the Greers Ferry Lake Area.
+Through his time on the Council, Frank saw the need for outdoor sports services emerge, and – with the business expertise of Frank Barton – he sought to meet those needs.

 The vision for Sulphur Creek Outfitters first began as a one stop shop for bike purchases, rentals and repairs.
 This idea soon expanded to accommodate the need for kayak, canoe and paddleboard rentals and repairs; outdoor clothing and gear sales; shuttle service; books, guides and gifts and more.
 Sulphur Creek Outfitters opened its doors with these services in place but will continually evolve to fulfill the demands of the community.

 Frank’s involvement in the Arkansas environment doesn’t stop there.
-He is a member of the Sugarloaf Heritage Council and is also a part of Kickstart Heber Springs, an organized and managed effort devoted to analyzing the town’s strengths, weaknesses and possibilities for the future.
-Frank’s vision and passion to achieve “Bike Friendly” status in Heber Springs will be a major focus of the effort.
-As a dedicated community participant, Frank is also a former president of the Little Red Industrial Training Council and a member of New Life Church.
+He is a member of the Sugarloaf Heritage Council dedicated to keeping that iconic mountain clean and pristine.
+Frank’s vision and passion to achieve “Bike Friendly” status in Heber Springs will be a major focus in the future.
+As a dedicated community participant, Frank is also a former president of the Little Red Industrial Training Council and a member of Heber Springs First United Methodist Church.

 At Sulphur Creek Outfitters, we operate so that the Heber Springs community can enjoy the outdoors to the fullest extent.
 Thank you for joining us in accomplishing this mission.